 Launched in April 2013, MagnumOptions.eu is now owned by by Solaris Vision limited which registered at the following address: Sofia, Mladost 4, BI.
 428, Entrance 1, Floor 1/3.
 This company is not regulated.
 MagnumOptions is available via 2 international numbers, for North America/Canada: 1-800-990-9228 and UK +44-800-680-0683, or email via firstname.lastname@example.org.

 Is Magnum Options a Scam?

 So far nothing leads us to believe they MagnumOptions is a scam.
 Several reports from CommuniTraders members approve that withdrawals are being handled on time and the support service is great.
 They are a legit company, very transparent compared to others but they haven’t been in the business for a long time; however, this alone is not a reason for concern.
-Nonetheless, our team will keep monitoring and will update this review if something fishy is uncovered.
-For the time being we consider Magnum Options a trustworthy brokerage.
+What is however the most alarming sign, discovered in 2017, is the multiple warnings from various authorities including FSC in Bulgaria where Magnum Options claims to be located.

 Editor’s Note – Why MagnumOptions doesn’t Suck in 50 words?